Morris Plains, New Jersey

-Morris Plains is a borough in Morris County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 5,532, reflecting an increase of 296 (+5.7%) from the 5,236 counted in the 2000 Census, which had in turn increased by 17 (+0.3%) from the 5,219 counted in the 1990 Census.
+Morris Plains is a borough in Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 6,153, an increase of 621 (+11.2%) from the 2010 census count of 5,532, which in turn reflected an increase of 296 (+5.7%) from the 5,236 counted in the 2000 census.

 Morris Plains was incorporated as a borough by an act of the New Jersey Legislature on March 15, 1926, from portions of Hanover Township, based on the results of a referendum held on April 15, 1926.
 The borough's name comes from Lewis Morris, colonial governor of New Jersey.

 Morris Plains serves as a bedroom community, with many residents traveling to work in New York City.
 The Morristown Line of NJ Transit provides commuters with direct access to New York Penn Station and to Hoboken Terminal.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.59 square miles (6.71 km2), including 2.55 square miles (6.61 km2) of land and 0.04 square miles (0.09 km2) of water (1.35%).

 Unincorporated communities, localities and place names located partially or completely within the township include Littleton.

-The borough borders the Morris County municipalities of Hanover Township, Morris Township and Parsippany-Troy Hills.
+The borough borders the Morris County municipalities of Hanover Township, Morris Township and Parsippany–Troy Hills.